The Plein Certificate in Geriatrics and Curriculum

 School of Pharmacy-Based Geriatric Electives

-- PharmP578-APPE (variable credit) - take an additional geri rotation beyond your required PharmD rotations for elective credit.
+- PharmP 577 APPE - take an additional geriatric rotation beyond your required PharmD rotations for elective credit (as 10th clerkship).

 University-Based Geriatric Electives